Why Happy Hour Still Works (and Why Most Venues Get It Wrong)

 9. Coworking Space Takeover or Partnership Happy Hour

-The most effective approach is exclusivity.
-Frame the event as a members-only perk for a specific coworking space instead of "everyone welcome."
-This increases perceived value and simplifies promotion, as coworking operators promote internally via Slack, email, and notice boards.
+The most effective method is exclusivity.
+Position the event as a members-only benefit for a particular coworking space rather than open to all.
+This raises its appeal and makes promotion easier since coworking managers handle outreach through Slack, email, and bulletin boards.

 Typical budget: $200–$500